 Welcome!
 My current research investigates how companies and governments interact in responding to governance challenges posed by the changing international economy.
 I am particularly interested in understanding how business organizes and exercises influence in politics and public policy.
 My most recent book, Quiet Politics and Business Power, explores the capacity of different interest groups to shape policy outcomes and political debates.
 This site provides easy access to some of my published research, teaching, and public commentary on related issues.

-Structural Power and Bank Bailouts in the United Kingdom and the United States. [with Raphael Reinke] Forthcoming Politics & Society.
+Structural Power and Bank Bailouts in the United Kingdom and the United States. [with Raphael Reinke] Politics & Society, December 2014.

 The Political Economy of Unmediated Democracy: Italian Austerity under Mario Monti.
 West European Politics, November 2014.